Braves new world, a first-time tourney title

 Playing without two of their top four scorers, the Bulldogs led 56-50 following a Grace Berg 3-point basket with just over a minute to go in the third quarter and were up 62-58 early in the fourth before the Braves seized control of the game.

-Lay-ins by Emily Marsh and Mahri Petree fueled a game-deciding 16-4, tying the score at 62-62 with 7 minutes, 40 seconds remaining.
+Lay-ins by Emily Marsh and Mahri Petree fueled a game-deciding 16-4 run, tying the score at 62 with 7 minutes, 40 seconds remaining.

 Haack and Marsh combined for 10 straight points for Bradley, which grew its lead to 76-66 on a jumper by Lasha Petree with 2:37 left.